xarantolus/fdroid/README.md

 3. Open the link in F-Droid.
 It will ask you to add the repository.
 Everything should already be filled in correctly, so just press "OK".
 4. You can now install my apps, e.g. start by searching for "Notality" in the F-Droid client.

+Please note that some apps published here might contain [Anti-Features](https://f-droid.org/en/docs/Anti-Features/).
+If you can't find an app by searching for it, you can go to settings and enable "Include anti-feature apps".

 ### For developers
 If you are a developer and want to publish your own apps right from GitHub Actions as an F-Droid repo, you can fork/copy this repo and see  [the documentation](setup.md) for more information on how to set it up.